National Achievement Scholarship Program

 Established in 1964, the National Achievement Scholarship program provides Black American students the chance to be recognized for their outstanding academic achievement.
 These students can compete in both National Merit and National Achievement and receive recognition and honor as a scholar but can only receive one monetary award.

 Like the National Merit program, students wishing to compete in the National Achievement program must take the Preliminary SAT (PSAT/NSMQ) test and meet various other requirements.

 The National Achievement program has four levels of recognition including,outstanding participant, semifinalist, finalist and scholar.

-More than 3,000 students receive the "Outstanding Participant" award each year.
+More than 3,000 students receive the Outstanding Participant award each year.
 Students awarded are referred by the National Achievement program to all the colleges and universities in the United States.
 The students are given a certificate in order to recognize their academic achievement.
-Throughout the years, the title of this recognition as changed from commended student, referred student and finally outstanding participant.
+Throughout the years, the title of this recognition has changed from commended student to referred student to outstanding participant.
 All titles have the same recognition and meaning.

+After the National Achievement selectors review all the applicants, about 1,300 participants are chosen to be finalists.
 Achievement Scholarship Designees are chosen from the finalist group.
-The selectors base their decisions by the student's abilities, skills and accomplishments.
+The selectors base their decisions on the student's abilities, skills and accomplishments.
 Students can receive either the National Achievement Scholarship or the Corporate-sponsored Achievement Scholarship awards.

 Adrian A. Baidoo, Outstanding Participant

 Reginald J. Overton, Referred Student

 *Patrick was honored as a scholar in the National Merit program.